wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ## Lineage
-### Benefits of artifact lineage
+### Benefits of tracking lineage
 Tracking an artifact's lineage has several key benefits:

 - Reproducibility: By tracking the lineage of all artifacts, teams can reproduce experiments, models, and results, which is essential for debugging, experimentation, and validating machine learning models.

-- Version Control: Artifact lineage involves versioning of artifacts so that changes can be tracked over time.
+- Version Control: Artifact lineage involves versioning of artifacts so that changes are tracked over time.
 This allows teams to roll back to previous versions of data, code, or models if needed.

 - Auditing: Having a detailed history of the artifacts and their transformations enables organizations to comply with regulatory and governance requirements.
-This is particularly important in industries such as finance and healthcare, where models must be explainable and transparent.

 - Collaboration and Knowledge Sharing: Artifact lineage facilitates better collaboration among team members by providing a clear record of what has been tried, what worked, and what didn’t.
 This helps in avoiding duplication of efforts and accelerates the development process.

-### How to find an artifact's lineage
+### Finding an artifact's lineage
 When selecting an artifact in the **Artifacts** tab, you can see your artifact's lineage.
 This graph view shows a general overview of your pipeline.

 To view an artifact graph: